 Read more about it below or you may book an appointment for a cardiac evaluation with one of our cardiologists or contact us for further details to schedule your test.

 A heart attack, medically known as a myocardial infarction, is a life-threatening condition that occurs when blood flow to the heart muscle is severely reduced or blocked, usually due to the formation of a blood clot.
+It's crucial to recognise the symptoms of a heart attack in men promptly as it can mean the difference between life and death.

 While both men and women can experience heart attacks, there are some differences in the way symptoms manifest.
 Understanding these gender-specific differences is vital, as it can help identify a heart attack in men more accurately.
-Men often experience classic symptoms such as chest pain and radiating discomfort, whereas women might encounter more subtle signs like nausea, fatigue, or back pain.
+Men often experience classic symptoms such as chest pain and radiating discomfort, which might be having a heart attack warning signs.

 It's essential to differentiate between normal breathlessness and heart attack-related breathlessness.
 Normal breathlessness might occur after strenuous physical activity or in high-altitude environments, but it generally resolves with rest or a change in circumstances.

 Radiating pain is a distinctive symptom of a heart attack in men.
 This pain can spread from the chest to the left arm, neck, jaw, or back.
+It's crucial to note that mild pain, in one or both arms, symptoms can vary from person to person when diagnosed with heart issues.

 The radiation of pain to these areas occurs because the heart and these body parts share common nerve pathways.
 Pain in these regions should raise suspicion of a heart attack.